 • or exceptional real estate assets,

-Fairway Luxury Real Estate may work in coordination with specialized law firms in order to secure the transaction regarding:
+Fairway Luxury Real Estate may work in coordination with specialized law firms in order to secure the transaction on the following aspects:

-This approach has now become essential in the ultra high end segment, where transactions go far beyond the simple commercial framework and often require genuine coordination between real estate agents, notaries, private banks, tax lawyers, family offices and wealth advisors.
+This approach is now essential in the very high-end segment, where transactions go far beyond a purely commercial framework and often require genuine coordination between real estate agents, notaries, private banks, tax lawyers, family offices and wealth advisors.

 Why French luxury real estate remains attractive in 2026

-Despite interest rate fluctuations and a market that has become more selective since 2022, several factors continue to support the attractiveness of premium French real estate.
+Despite rate fluctuations and a market that has become more selective since 2022, several factors continue to support the attractiveness of French premium real estate.

 Strong legal security

 French property law remains particularly protective for buyers.
-The role of the notary, land registration and the legal framework governing sales strongly limit ownership dispute risks.
+The role of the notary, land registration and the legal framework governing sales significantly limit the risk of ownership disputes.

-For international clients, this legal stability is often a decisive factor.
+For an international clientele, this legal stability is often a determining factor.

 A relatively resilient market